Ever been told “you look just like that person off the telly”?

-If you seriously want to take this up as a part-time job and become a lookalike professionally then you should already have a reasonable idea about who you want to be.
+If you seriously want to take this up as a part-time job and become a lookalike professionally then you should already have a reasonable idea of who you want to be.
 To make a decent amount of money you really do need to look very similar to the star in question, otherwise you’ll have trouble getting an agency to sign you up, let alone get bookings.

-However, professional photographs can be a little pricey so for your first shots you might just want to get hold of a friend who’s a little handy with a camera.
-Make sure you take plenty of snapshots if you’re choosing this option so you have plenty to choose from.
+However, professional photographs can be a little pricey, so for your first shots you might just want to get hold of a friend who’s handy with a camera.
+Make sure you take plenty of snapshots if you’re choosing this option so you have lots to choose from.

 Once you’re signed up to all the agencies you can, you should eventually start to get bookings.

-The amount of bookings you do receive can vary to the extremes of once a year to every few days.
+The amount of bookings you receive can vary to the extremes of once a year to every few days.
 This will all depend on the demand for your celeb, the quality of your pictures (that’s why it’s always best to go professional where possible) and of course how much you really do look like the star in question!

 Getting a booking normally means you’ll be required to turn up at parties and events to entertain the general public or guests.
 That could simply mean meeting and greeting or depending on your talents, the odd party trick here and there.
 You may also be required for modelling, TV adverts or just about anything media related.
 The work can be completely varied so there shouldn’t ever be a dull moment.
 Just be prepared to get stopped in the street for autographs on your way there!

-Pay can range from £100 upwards for a day’s work.
+Pay can range from £350 upwards for a day’s work.
 This will normally depend on your character and how popular they are, but will also be down to your location.
 Once you’ve started to get regular work you should get more through word of mouth.
 Talk to people and hand out business cards.